-For no one can lay a foundation other than that which is laid, which is Jesus Christ.
-Now if anyone builds on the foundation with gold, silver, precious stones, wood, hay, straw-each one's work will become manifest, for the Day will disclose it, because it will be revealed by fire, and the fire will test what sort of work each one has done.
-If the work that anyone has built on the foundation survives, he will receive a reward.
-If anyone's work is burned up, he will suffer loss, though he himself will be saved, but only as through fire. -I Cor.
-3:11-15
+For no other foundation can anyone lay than that which is laid, which is Jesus Christ.
+Now if anyone builds on this foundation with gold, silver, precious stones, wood, hay, straw, each one's work will be clear; for the Day will declare it, because it will be revealed by fire; and the fire will test each one's work, of what sort it is.
+IF ANYONE'S WORK WHICH HE HAS BUILT ON IT ENDURES, HE WILL RECEIVE A REWARD.
+If anyone's work is burned, he will suffer loss; but he himself will be saved, yet so as through fire.

+-1 Corinthians 3:11-15

-A Christian's 'work' does not save us - our faith in Christ's work for us saved us; But a Christian's work done through faith in Jesus will be rewarded!
+A Christian's 'work' does not save her - her faith in Christ's work for her saved her; But a Christian's work done through faith in Jesus will be rewarded!
 As you pray today, ask God to help you live out your faith in such a way that you will receive as much reward as possible!

-In the little letter of 2 John, the Apostle warned the church not to be hospitable to false teachers.
+In the little letter of Second John, the Apostle warned the church not to be hospitable to false teachers.
 In this little letter of 3 John, he warns about an opposite danger.
 There was actually a bully in the church being inhospitable to Christian brothers who could help the church with good teaching, and who the church could help by contributing to their missionary efforts.
 Bullies like Diotrephes (verse 9) needed reminding that they are not the head of the church - Christ is!